 - 1 teaspoons brown sugar (or replace all sugars with agave for vegans)

 - Melt butter in a large skillet.
 Add sugars; allow the sugars to melt for only a minute or two while stirring occasionally; raise temperature to medium high; add bananas and cook until bananas are warm to the touch on the tops, about 6 minutes.
+Sprinkle in some cinnamon and stir, if desired.

 - Individually plate your fried bananas.
 Cut them or leave whole.
 Then top them with a rich Gluten Free Caramel Sauce (dolce de leche), Gluten Free Chocolate Caramel Sauce, Chocolate Ganache, and/or Gluten Free Whipped Cream.
 Another alternative is to add extra butter and sugar to the pan and use some of the warm sauce to pour on top of the fried bananas.
 In some countries plantains are served with sour cream.